pivlab/pivlab.org/join/index.md

 We are currently hiring postdoctoral researchers, research assistants and software engineers.

-If you are interested in joining the lab, please [contact Milton Pividori](/contact).
+If you are interested in joining the lab, please [contact us](/contact).

 ### Graduate students